 - Start or stop the instance.

-- Free the instance from memory.
+- Release the instance from memory.

 Let us now go through these steps one by one.